Kamikaze: Final phase

-Almost nothing is known about the actions of the kamikaze pilots against the Red Army during the Soviet–Japanese War in 1945.
-Between August 9 and September 2, 1945, several airstrikes involving kamikaze pilots were recorded.
-Thus, on August 18, a Japanese plane Ki-45, flown by the Japanese kamikaze pilot Lieutenant Yoshira Tsiohara, attacked a tanker in the port of Vladivostok.
+During the final stage of World War II, the Imperial Japanese Army aviation employed numbers of kamikaze airstrikes against the Red Army during the Soviet–Japanese War in 1945.
+Between 9 August and 2 September 1945, several airstrikes involving kamikaze pilots were recorded.
+On 18 August, a Japanese Ki-45 flown by Lieutenant Yoshira Tsiohara attacked a tanker in the port of Vladivostok.
 The plane was shot down and the pilot was killed.
-He was found to have orders to attack the largest tanker in the port of Vladivostok, and if he failed, to ram the biggest house in the city.
-On the same day, a Soviet minesweeper KT-152 was sunk during the Battle of Shumshu.
-It is believed to have been attacked by a kamikaze pilot.
-In the middle of August the Japanese military command planned to dispatch a group of 30 Kamikaze pilots from Japan to Korea to attack Soviet warships, but the Japanese leadership decided to surrender and the operation was cancelled.
+He was found to have orders to attack the largest tanker in Vladivostok, and if he failed, to ram the biggest house in the city.
+On the same day, the Soviet minesweeper KT-152 was sunk during the Battle of Shumshu.
+It is believed to have been attacked by a kamikaze.
+In the middle of August the Japanese military planned to dispatch a group of 30 kamikaze pilots from Japan to Korea to attack Soviet warships, but the Japanese leadership decided to surrender and the operation was cancelled.

 Kamikazes also operated against Red Army ground units.
-On August 10, three kamikaze planes were attacking a tank column of the 20th Guards Tank Brigade.
+On August 10, three kamikazes attacked a tank column of the 20th Guards Tank Brigade.
 The paratroopers succeeded in shooting down two of the attacking aircraft, while the third crashed into a tank.
-During 12–13 August 14 Japanese planes including kamikazes raids on tanks of the 5th Guards Tank Corps.
-Soviet fighter aviation, which managed to destroyed three enemy aircraft and an anti-aircraft artillery which lost two planes participated in repulsing the air raids.
-Nine Japanese kamikaze planes crashed to the ground without hitting their targets.
+During 12–13 August, 14 Japanese planes, including kamikazes, targeted tanks of the 5th Guards Tank Corps.
+Soviet fighter aviation, which managed to destroy three enemy aircraft and an anti-aircraft artillery which lost two planes participated in repulsing the air raids.
+Nine kamikazes crashed without hitting their targets.
 Damage from these attacks was negligible.

-On August 17, the Kwantung Army command gave its units an order to surrender, but some of the pilots got out of control and the Japanese air attacks continued.
-After the 17th, the kamikazes acted exclusively.
-On 18 August convoys of the 20th and 21st Armoured Brigade were attacked.
+On 17 August, the Kwantung Army command ordered its units to surrender, but some of the pilots disobeyed and the Japanese air attacks continued.
+On 18 August, convoys of the 20th and 21st Armored Brigade were attacked.
 The kamikazes traded six of their aircraft for a tank and a couple of cars.
 The kamikazes also flew solo.
-Thus, on August 18, several ammunition resupply vehicles carrying ammunition for BM-13 were destroyed by a kamikaze pilot in the Tao'an area.
-The personnel were unharmed as they managed to evade the raid.
+On 18 August, several ammunition resupply vehicles carrying ammunition for BM-13 were destroyed by a kamikaze in the Tao'an area.
+The personnel were unharmed, as they managed to evade the raid.
 On 19 August, nine aircraft raided the tanks of the 21st Guards Tank Brigade.
-Seven vehicles were shot down by heavy barrage.
-Two planes broke through to the tanks and rammed them.
-One tank was destroyed and the other damaged.
-About the kamikaze raid the author of the book "Tanker on a foreign vehicle" D. Loza recalls six Japanese aircraft attacked the convoy, which damaged one Sherman tank and destroyed a medical vehicle.
-For one tank destroyed, the Japanese lost six aircraft.
-Japanese commanders, in order to prevent kamikaze sorties that got out of hand, ordered weapons depots to be secured and the propellers of aircraft on airfields to be removed.
-Supposedly, the kamikazes carried out more than 50 suicide attacks against Soviet Red Army during the August 1945 hostilities with Japan.
-That is the number of aircraft the Japanese attribute to "other losses".
-Overall, the kamikaze airstrikes proved ineffective and had little or no effect to Red Army during Soviet–Japanese War.
+Seven were shot down, but two planes broke through; one tank was destroyed and the other damaged.
+About the raid, the author of the book Tanker on a foreign vehicle D. Loza recalls six Japanese aircraft attacked the convoy, which damaged one Sherman tank and destroyed a medical vehicle.
+Japanese commanders ordered weapons depots to be secured and the propellers of aircraft on airfields to be removed to stop these sorties.
+Supposedly, the kamikazes carried out more than 50 suicide attacks against the Soviet Red Army in August 1945.
+That is the number of aircraft the Japanese attributed to "other losses".
+Overall, the kamikaze airstrikes proved ineffective and had little or no effect on the Red Army during the Soviet–Japanese War.